webtiming/timingsrc/doc/usage_sequencer.md

 <a name="control"></a>
 ## Start presentation

 Having loaded data into the Sequencer and defined the UI, the Sequencer is already operational.
 However, the Sequencer itself does not provide any playback controls.
-Instead it is simply a slave to a timing object.
+Instead it is simply a slave to the timing object.
 So, in order to start playback, pause the presentation, or control it in other ways, use the timing object.

 The timing object may be controlled manually from the developer console (assign it to a global variable).
 Alternatively, controls may be added to the Web page.
 Below is an example of how play and pause buttons may be connected to the timing object.

 Finally, if the timing object is connected to an online timing resource, it may be controlled from other Web pages.
-It may be a good idea to make a new Web page as a dedicated control interface for the timing object, and the timed Web presentation by implication.
+It may be a good idea to make a new Web page as a dedicated control interface for the timing object, and control the timed Web presentation by implication.

 ```html
 <body>